HMAsp/HMAsp/README.md

 ### About Me

 Hello!
-My name is **Hans**, also known as **Spookyrumble**.
+My name is **Hans Marius**, also known as **Spookyrumble** in some places.
 At 41, I've embarked on a journey into Front-End Development, reigniting a long-dormant passion for coding.
 With a diverse background ranging from working on fishing boats to being a service coordinator, I'm now pursuing my dream in the tech world.
 I'm excited to share my projects and learnings with you!

 [![Netlify Status](https://api.netlify.com/api/v1/badges/50cc9a04-0195-4002-b31f-a368628fa2f1/deploy-status)](https://app.netlify.com/sites/hans-m-andreassen-portfolio/deploys)

 [Link to live portfolio](https://hans-m-andreassen-portfolio.netlify.app)

 ### What's New

+[Haugesund Karateklubb](https://haugesundkarate.no): Homepage for our local Karate Club.
+This was a free project and a gift to the club that did not have a homepage.
+Built using Next.js, React and Typescript.

 [![React](/images/icons8-react-js.svg) **Havens app**](https://github.com/Spookyrumble/Project-Exam-2): An accommodation website site built using React and Tailwind CSS.
 This was the final exam project.
 [Live Demo](https://project-havens.netlify.app).